Link Search Menu Expand Document

 Docker is a platform that enables software to run in its own isolated environment.
 SQL Server (from 2017) can be run on Docker in its own isolated container.
 Once Docker is installed, you simply download — or “pull” — the SQL Server on Linux Docker Image to your Mac, then run it as a Docker container.
 This container is an isolated environment that contains everything SQL Server needs to run.

-This will enable you to run SQL Server from within a Docker container.
+This enables you to run SQL Server from within a Docker container.

 To download, visit the Docker CE for Mac download page and click Get Docker.

-There are two types installation package provided.
-If you’re using Apple M1 chip (Check if you’re using Apple M1 here)
+There are two types of installation packages provided.
+If you’re using Apple Silicon (M1/M2/M3), check your chip here and select the Apple Silicon build.

-Double-click on the .dmg file and then drag the Docker.app icon to your Application folder.
+Double-click the .dmg file and drag the Docker.app icon to your Applications folder.

 Launch Docker